 - Periodic Training: The Youth Court can impose a Periodic Training Order (PTO) as a condition of Probation.
 Under the PTO, the probationer is required to attend modules on the following topics: Emotions Management & Conflict Resolution, Problem Solving & Decision Making and Communication Skills.
 These sessions aim at developing self and social awareness, building healthy relationships and inculcate responsible decision making.

-- Functional Family Therapy- Juvenile Justice (FFT-JJ): An evidence-based intervention programme designed to address complex family issues within our youth offender population.
+- Functional Family Therapy- Juvenile Justice (FFT-JJ): An evidence-based intervention programme designed to address complex family issues within the youth offender population.
 This strengths-based approach helps youth and their families reframe years of pain and discord into their stories of hope and strength.
-The greater involvement of parents in the youth’s lives can then translate into more sustainable outcomes and prevent the youths from going deeper into our system.
+The greater involvement of parents in the youth’s lives can then translate into more sustainable outcomes and prevent the youths from going deeper into the criminal justice system.

-- Prison Visit: An experiential programme that provides offenders a first-hand experience of prison life.
+- Prison Visit: An experiential programme that provides probationers a first-hand experience of prison life.
 It aims to help them cherish the opportunity for community-based rehabilitation and deter them from committing further offences.

 - Project HEAL (Healing, Empowering, And Linking): A restorative conference conducted in collaboration with the Youth Court to provide offenders a chance to hear from the victim about the impact of his/her offence and to make amends.
 Based on the Restorative Justice model, the conference facilitates the restoration of broken relationships as a result of crime.

-- Tweens Integrated Social Skills Training and Enrichment Programme: A 4-month programme specially designed for young offenders aged 14 years and below.
-This programme aims to enhance the young offenders’ ability to respond to risky situations, establish healthy peer relationships and make good decisions.
-The young offenders are given intensive social skills training while their parents are also equipped with behavior management skills.
+- Tweens Integrated Social Skills Training and Enrichment Programme: A 4-month programme specially designed for probationers aged 14 and below.
+This programme aims to enhance the probationers’ ability to respond to risky situations, establish healthy peer relationships and make good decisions.
+The probationers are given intensive social skills training while their parents are also equipped with behavior management skills.